 True Event: Believed to be based on the story of the Fouke Monster, a large Sasquatch-like creature who lives near the town of Fouke, Arkansas.

-Storyline: Attempt by a pair of priests to exorcise a demon that has possessed a 12-year-old girl and the supernatural encounters became one of the most horrifying movies of all times.
+Storyline: Attempt by a pair of priests to exorcize a demon that has possessed a 12-year-old girl and the supernatural encounters became one of the most horrifying movies of all times.
 Almost most of the movies were then inspired from this historic shout-out-with-fear.

 True Event: The novel “The Exorcist” was inspired by an article about an exorcism performed on a 13-year-old boy in Mount Rainier, Maryland in 1949.
 The story’s details have been muddled through the years in order to protect the family but the exorcism was performed in St. Louis.
-Evidence points to the boy’s behaviour not being nearly as outrageous or supernatural as was portrayed in the film.
+Evidence points to the boy’s behavior not being nearly as outrageous or supernatural as was portrayed in the film.
 No priest died in the process which was another adds up in the movie.

 Storyline: Bloody, heart-beat horror of the century, Which went through many remakes is a story about A group of young people travelling through rural Texas falling prey to a family of cannibals, including Leatherface, who wears a mask made from the skin of his victims and kills mercilessly with a machete.